We are looking for photos that convey what makes Liberty Lake a special place to live for our 10th annual photography contest!

 Where do I send the entries, and in what format?

-We prefer photographs be in a .jpeg, .jpg or .gif format at a size of at least 300 dpi at 8 x 10 inches.
-Vertical photos may receive greater consideration due to guide orientation.
+We prefer photographs be in a .jpeg, .jpg or .gif format at a size of at least 300 dpi at 8.5 x 11 inches.
+Vertical photos may receive greater consideration due to the cover’s orientation.
 Digital photographs should be taken at the highest resolution possible.
 High-quality scans of non-digital photographs are acceptable.
 Photos should be sent by email to email@example.com.
 Call 509-999-4567 if you have any trouble sending the files.
 We will reply with a confirmation email within two business days of receipt.

 Any other info I need to include with my entries?

 Yes!
-Please include the name and phone number of the photographer (we will use this info to contact you).
+Please include the name and phone number of the photographer (we will use this info to contact winners or ask clarifying questions, if necessary).
 Helpful, but not required, is a photo date, location and name for each submitted photo.

 What rights does Peridot Publishing retain over my submitted photo?